Patti Smith: Formation of the Patti Smith Group and breakthrough

+Continued career into the 21st century

 In 2002, Smith released Land (1975–2002), a two-CD compilation that includes a cover of Prince's "When Doves Cry".
 Smith's solo art exhibition Strange Messenger was hosted at the Andy Warhol Museum in Pittsburgh on September 28, 2002.
 On April 27, 2004, Smith released Trampin', which included several songs about motherhood, partly in tribute to Smith's mother, who died two years earlier.
 It was her first album on Columbia Records, which later became a sister label to her Arista Records, her previous label.
 Smith curated the Meltdown festival in London on June 25, 2005, in which she performed Horses live in its entirety for the first time.
 This live performance was released later in 2004 as Horses/Horses.

 On October 15, 2006, Smith performed a 3½-hour tour de force show to close out at CBGB, which was an immensely influential New York City live music venue for much of the late 20th and early 21st centuries.
 At the CBGB show, Smith took the stage at 9:30 p.m.
 (EDT) and closed her show a few minutes after 1:00 am.
 Her final song was "Elegie", after which she read a list of punk rock musicians and advocates who had died in the previous years, representing the last public song and words performed at the iconic venue.

-In April 2007, Smith's cover of "Gimme Shelter" appeared on her tenth album, Twelve, an all-covers album released by Columbia Records.

-In July 2008, a live album by Smith and Kevin Shields, The Coral Sea, was released.
+Smith's tenth full-length release Twelve, an all-covers album released by Columbia Records, features such songs as Jimi Hendrix "Are You Experienced?", Nirvana's "Smells Like Teen Spirit", and Rolling Stones' "Gimme Shelter".
+The next year, she came out with a live album, The Coral Sea, in collaboration with Kevin Shields.
 On September 10, 2009, after a week of smaller events and exhibitions in Florence, Smith played an open-air concert at Piazza Santa Croce, commemorating her performance in the same city 30 years earlier.

 Smith recorded a cover of Buddy Holly's "Words of Love" for the CD Rave on Buddy Holly, a tribute album tied to Holly's 75th birthday, which was released June 28, 2011.

 She also recorded the song "Capitol Letter" for the official soundtrack of the second film of the Hunger Games series The Hunger Games: Catching Fire.